Deploy apps to enterprises using Google Play

 Google Play — a secure app distribution platform

 Google Play has a proven track record of minimizing the risk of Potentially Harmful Applications (PHAs) being installed on Android devices.
-The Android Year in Review report, published on the Google Security Blog, shows how devices that install apps exclusively from Google Play, rather than from unknown sources, are at a much lower risk.
+The Android Year in Review report, published on the Google Security Blog, shows how devices that install apps exclusively from Google Play, rather than sideload unknown apps from other sources, are at a much lower risk.

 Together, Google Play and Android work to make your users’ experiences on Android safe by scanning every app published on Google Play for malware and vulnerabilities.
 Google Play also ensures that app updates are always signed by the original developer, avoiding app hijacking.